hashicorp/hcdiag/.github/ISSUE_TEMPLATE/bug_report.md

 **What is the bug?**
 Write a clear and concise description of the bug.

+**What version are you using?**
+Provide the version of `hcdiag` used to produce the error.

+**Which HashiCorp products does this affect?**
+Select appropriate GitHub labels when applicable, e.g., terraform, vault, consul, nomad, etc.

 **When does the error occur?**
 Share steps to reproduce the behavior, e.g.,